-Whether your state refers to it as DUI, DWI, OMVI, OVI or DWAI, the definition is the same: operating a vehicle while under the influence of drugs (including prescription medications) or alcohol.
+Whether your state refers to it as DUI, DWI, OMVI, OVI or DWAI, the general definition is the same: operating a vehicle while under the influence of drugs — including prescription medicine — or alcohol.
 Driving while impaired is a crime in all 50 states.

 - DUI: Driving under intoxication

 - DWI: Driving while intoxicated

 - DWAI: Driving while ability impaired